BookOps-CAT/bookops-worldcat/docs/index.md

 </entry>
 ```

-pass OCLC record numbers for batch operations as a list of strings:
+Pass OCLC record numbers for batch operations as a list of strings:
 ```python
 session.holdings_unset_batch(
     oclc_numbers=[